 When is inventory control required?

 If your tank system includes a metering system where the product is removed from storage tanks is measured, you must do inventory control.
 Inventory control is not carried out, for example, on used oil tanks or generator tanks.
 A reconciliation of inventory must be done each day the tank system operates.
 Aboveground double-walled tanks do not require inventory control if the interstitial space is monitored monthly and a log of findings is kept.
 The interstitial space is between the two walls of the tank.
+To opt for monthly monitoring instead of daily inventory calculations any connected underground piping must be double-walled and continuously monitored with sensors in the transition sump and under-dispenser sumps.

 How does inventory control work?